 Graduates of a diploma programs are prepared for entry-level jobs at businesses, banks, accounting firms, non-profit organizations and government agencies.
 Job duties may include using software programs to record financial data, recording the receipt of cash, checks and vouchers, filing reports, reporting any discrepancies and operating general office equipment.
 Some job titles may include:

 - Accounting clerk

 - Accounts payable specialist

 - Accounts receivable clerk

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics projected that bookkeeping, accounting and auditing clerks would see an 4% decline in employment from 2018-2028.
-The mean annual wages of these workers were $40,240 in May 2018.
+The U.S. Bureau of Labor Statistics projected that bookkeeping, accounting and auditing clerks would see a 4% decline in employment from 2018-2028.
+The median annual wages of these workers were $40,240 in May 2018.
 The top paying industry was the postal service that year.

 Continuing Education Information

 Graduates of a diploma program may be limited in career opportunities due to the lack of formal training.
 The U.S. Bureau of Labor Statistics (www.bls.gov) reports that most accountants need a bachelor's degree in accounting or closely-related field to obtain suitable employment.
 Associate's, bachelor's and master's degrees are available that provide higher levels of training in specialized areas.
 Those wishing to become a Certified Public Accountant (CPA) must pass a certification exam and gain licensure.
 Individuals interested in research and teaching at the college level may choose to earn a doctoral degree.

 Trade school diploma programs in accounting can help students build basic skills in the field.
 After graduation, they can choose to enter entry-level positions in this career field or enroll in a bachelor's degree program to increase their employment opportunities.